-Doctors classify bone cancer in stages, and these stages describe where the cancer is, what it is doing, and how much it has affected other parts of the body.
+Doctors classify primary bone cancer in stages.
+These stages describe where the cancer is, what it’s doing, and how much it has affected other parts of the body:

-The following diagnostic methods may be used to determine the stage of cancers in the bones:
+Your doctor may use the following methods to determine the stage of cancers in the bones:

 Medications that treat bone cancer include: